digiltd/oh-rtd-test/EnOcean-Binding.md

 ## EnOcean Binding Configuration
 ### openhab.cfg

-The following config params are used for the !EnOcean binding.
+The following config params are used for the EnOcean binding.

 - enocean:serialPort